Keeping It Simple

 When you boil it down, there are really only two kinds of life insurance.

-Temporary coverage, which is called term insurance.
-Term life insurance is available in various different durations, typically 10, 20 or 30 years.
+Term Life Insurance is available in various different durations, typically 10, 15, 20, 25.
+30 or 35 years.
 Generally, premiums are guaranteed to remain level for the term you select.
 If one of these durations is long enough for you, and you’re not concerned about outliving the coverage, then term insurance may be perfect for you.

 It also happens to be simple and extremely inexpensive.
 In fact, term rates have fallen considerably since the mid-90s.
 Pretty much every other product or service you can think of has gotten more expensive…

 Bottom line: today, you can buy a lot more coverage for a lot less money.
 Watch this video to learn more about how to figure out how much life insurance you should buy.

 Permanent Life Insurance

 My father spent 50 years of his life selling life insurance.
 I’ve been in the industry for over 30 years myself.
 If I’ve learned anything from my father and my experience, it’s this: